- What other names is Aloe known by?

 - Dosing considerations for Aloe.

 Aloe medications can be taken by mouth or applied to the skin.
-Aloe gel is taken by mouth for osteoarthritis, bowel diseases including ulcerative colitis, fever, itching and inflammation, and as a general tonic.
-It is also used for stomach ulcers, diabetes, asthma, and for treating some side effects of radiation treatment.
+People take aloe gel by mouth for weight loss, diabetes, hepatitis, inflammatory bowel diseases, osteoarthritis, stomach ulcers, asthma, radiation-related skin sores, fever, itching and inflammation, and as a general tonic.
+A chemical in aloe called acemannan is taken by mouth for HIV/AIDS.
+Aloe extract is used for high cholesterol.

 There isn't enough information to know if aloe gel is effective for the other conditions people use it for, including: arthritis, fever, itching, stomach ulcers, diabetes, and asthma.